mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 a true omnivore and will try eating just about anything at least once.
 Cooking is not required and small prey is sometimes eaten alive, although this is often done specifically to disturb others rather than as a preferred method of consumption.
-More disturbing is the Aezorgh’s ability to cling to the body of a large animal and attach their sharp teeth to the skin, penetrating flesh to suck blood or other fluids like a large leech.
-An anaesthetic in the Aezorgh’s saliva works to prevent the victim from feeling the bite and acts as a sedative or mild euphoric on some species but not on all; an Aezorgh can suck blood from a Terran cow for hours but attempting the trick on a Kian will lead to a rather
+More disturbing is the Aezorgh's ability to cling to the body of a large animal and attach their sharp teeth to the skin, penetrating flesh to suck blood or other fluids like a large leech.
+An anaesthetic in the Aezorgh's saliva works to prevent the victim from feeling the bite and acts as a sedative or mild euphoric on some species but not on all; an Aezorgh can suck blood from a Terran cow for hours but attempting the trick on a Kian will lead to a rather